다큐멘트 센터 Cloud Security 2.0 User Guide Threat Intelligence (Value Added Services)

 Threat Intelligence (Value Added Services)

-Based on a large number of attack samples captured on the Cloud Security Platform, through feature engineering and expert rule analysis modeling strategies, Cloud Security 2.0 can generate accurate IP threat intelligence applicable to different scenarios.
-You can use threat intelligence to monitor traffic initiated by suspected malicious IPs, and if necessary, enable interception as a supplemental protection measure.
+Based on a large number of attack samples captured on the CDNetworks Platform, through feature engineering and modeling strategies based on expert rule analysis, Cloud Security 2.0 can generate accurate IP threat intelligence applicable to different scenarios.
+You can use threat intelligence to monitor traffic initiated by suspected malicious IPs, and if necessary, enable blocking as a supplemental protection measure.

 Threat intelligence mainly includes the following types: